mines-erds/course-overviews/558_CourseOutline.md

 - Construct python code to retrieve earth-resource data using APIs (application programming interfaces)
   - Week 3 macrostrat
   - Week 4 Enverus token
-- Understand web scraping algorithms for retrieving earth-resource data
+  - sub theme: understand web scraping algorithms for retrieving earth-resource data
-  - Week 3? web scraping?
     - web scraping of CO data (similar to API) and intro to browser-based scraper intro
 - Develop and implement unsupervised machine-learning models
   - week 5 stuff
 - Develop and implement (i.e., test and train) supervised machine-learning models
   - week 6 stuff
--
+- Analyze and critique results of nachine-learing results for earth-resource data

 ## Schedule
 1. go find data and do stuff (557 refresher)
-1. Making a package, Github, QGIS integration,
+1. Understanding a package, pip/conda, environments, Github, functions (no copy-paste a long plotting function)
-1. APIs
-1. web scraping
+1. APIs and web scraping
 1. unsup ML
 1. sup ML
+1. whiteboarding an ML project and critique a paper - does it pass the sniff test?
 1. revisit "go find data and do stuff"
 1. peer review and wrap up